 How to choose a prop firm is one of the most critical decisions for any aspiring or experienced trader looking to trade with funded capital.
 With the explosion of prop trading firms in recent years, it’s easy to get overwhelmed by the options.

-1. What is a prop trading firm and how does it operate?
+1. What is a prop trading firm, and how does it operate?

 A prop trading firm (short for proprietary trading firm) provides traders with access to the firm’s capital to trade financial instruments such as Forex, stocks, commodities, or crypto.
 Instead of risking their own money, traders use the firm’s funds and earn a portion of the profits, known as the profit split.